My Everything (Ariana Grande album): Singles

-Grande premiered her first single "Problem", which features Australian rapper Iggy Azalea, at the 2014 Radio Disney Music Awards and released it for digital download later that night on April 28, 2014.
-The song debuted at number three on the Billboard Hot 100 and sold 438,000 units in its first week making it the fifth largest debut by a woman in history.
-The single later peaked at number two on the Hot 100, holding that position for five non-consecutive weeks.
-The single has sold 3.7 million copies in the US and has been certified eight-times platinum by the Recording Industry Association of America (RIAA).
-As of September 2024, its music video has over 1.4 billion views on YouTube.

-The second single, "Break Free", features electronic music producer Zedd and was released on July 2, 2014.
-The song debuted at number 15 on the Billboard Hot 100 with 161,000 downloads sold in its first week.
-After the release of the song's music video, "Break Free" soared on the Hot 100 from number 18 to number four, while Grande's other singles, "Bang Bang" and "Problem" were also in the top ten that week, at numbers ten and seven respectively.
-With three songs in the top ten, Ariana Grande became the second female lead artist to have three singles in the top ten since Adele in 2012.
-It also reached number one on the Billboard Dance/Electronic Digital Songs chart.
-"Break Free" has sold 1.9 million copies as of June 2020, and is certified five-times platinum by the RIAA.
-Its music video has over 1.2 billion views on YouTube as of September 2024.
+Grande started to tease My Everythings lead single, "Problem", in April 2014.
+She first let her fans vote choosing its cover artwork, and later revealed that Australian rapper Iggy Azalea would be featured on the song.
+She premiered the song at the 2014 Radio Disney Music Awards on April 26, and released it for digital download two days later.
+The song debuted at number three on the US Billboard Hot 100 and sold 438,000 units in its first week making it the fifth largest debut by a woman in history.
+The single later peaked at number two on the chart, holding that position for five non-consecutive weeks.
+It has sold 3.7 million copies in the US and has been certified eight-times platinum by the Recording Industry Association of America (RIAA).
+During an interview with Wango Tango on May 10, Grande stated that she wanted to release "Break Free", featuring music producer Zedd, as the next single.
+Released on July 2, the song debuted at number 15 on the US Billboard Hot 100 with 161,000 downloads sold in its first week.
+After the release of its music video, "Break Free" soared on the chart from number 18 to number four.
+It also reached number one on the US Dance/Electronic Digital Songs chart.
+"Break Free" has sold 1.9 million copies as of June 2020, certified five-times platinum by the RIAA.